uatisdeproblem/egm-app/CONTRIBUTING.md

 - Pages: are the pages accessible in the app by a particular link (e.g. `/profile`).
 - Components: are the building blocks that compose a page (e.g. `<ProfileAvatar />`).

-Each component/page is represented by a `.tsx` file (containing structure and business logic, i.e. HTML and TypeScript) and a `.css` file (containing the presentation code, i.e. CSS).
+Each component/page is represented by a `.tsx` file (containing structure and business logic, i.e. HTML and TypeScript); sometimes, you may also find a `.css` file (containing the presentation code, i.e. CSS).

 ## Developer tools and first steps